Matija Duh

 Matija Duh (3 April 1989 – 3 February 2013) was a Slovenian international motorcycle speedway rider.

+Career

 Duh raced in Poland for KSM Krosno, Orzeł Łódź, and Ostrovia Ostrów Wielkopolski.
 He also represented Slovenia on several occasions.
 Duh appeared in two Grand Prix - the Croatian events in 2010 and 2011, where he appeared as a reserve.

 Death

-Duh suffered multiple injuries, including skull fractures, a brain haemorrhage, and a fractured hip, in a crash while racing in an Argentine Championship meeting at the Bahía Blanca track in Argentina on 30 January 2013, and died on 3 February, 2 months before his 24th birthday.
+Duh suffered multiple injuries, including skull fractures, a brain haemorrhage, and a fractured hip, in a crash while racing in an Argentine Championship meeting at the Bahía Blanca track in Argentina on 30 January 2013, and died on 3 February, at age 23.